Cloud Computing Certifications

 How is cloud computing used in everyday life?

-Cloud computing impacts everyday life in various ways.
+Cloud environments impact everyday life in various ways.
 Consumers use cloud services for data storage (like iCloud or Google Drive), entertainment (Netflix, Spotify), and communication (Gmail, Slack).
 Businesses leverage cloud computing for data analytics, customer relationship management (CRM) solutions, and application development.

 What is cloud computing in simple words?

-Cloud computing is the delivery of different services through the internet, including data storage, servers, databases, networking, and software.
+Cloud computing is the delivery of secure cloud environments in different services through the internet, including data storage, servers, databases, networking, and software.
 Rather than owning their own computing infrastructure or data centers, companies can rent access to anything from applications to storage from a cloud service provider.

 How cloud computing works?